rixx/books.rixx.de/data/reviews/josef-pieper/leisure-the-basis-of-culture/index.md

 - book: josef-pieper/uber-das-christliche-menschenbild
   text: This book is firmly grounded in Pieper's opinion on what humanity *is*.
 - book: josef-pieper/no-one-could-have-known
   text: Pieper's autobiography.
-Makes all of this a bit less shiny.
+Makes all of this less shiny.
 review:
   date_read:
   - 2020-05-24
   rating: 5
 ---

 This book is A Lot.
-It's basically a Christian philosopher arguing for the value of Tao, that is, work-transcending leisure.
+It's a Christian philosopher arguing for the value of Tao, that is, work-transcending leisure.

 The upshot is that Josef Pieper warns us of turning all our life into work, which would be Bad.
 Two caveats: The "us" he is trying to convice are influential Germans after the war, who are undertaking the rebuilding of society.
 In the most part